 OVERVIEW: Ameriprise Financial commits to grantmaking that creates “positive change” in communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”

 IP TAKE: Ameriprise Financial’s philanthropy prioritizes opportunities that support and improve U.S. communities.
 Performing arts funding, including that for dance, is a well-regarded aspect of this giving because of the importance the corporation places on cultural enrichment.

 PROFILE: Founded in 1894, Ameriprise Financial, the U.S. financial services company, seeks to “create brilliant moments in [its] communities and help people thrive” by giving back to the communities in which it operates, or as it states on its website, “where we live and work.”
 Ameriprise Financial views the arts as an integral aspect of bettering a community.

-PROFILE: Ameriprise Financial, the U.S. financial services company, steers its philanthropic giving in a manner similar to many other corporate entities: it seeks to give back where it stations itself, or as it states on its website, “where we live and work."
-If you’re looking for a grant from Ameriprise Financial, your best bet is to create dance performance experiences within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
-If you’re not in one of those geographic zones, it doesn’t exclude you (see some recent theater grants below), but it does make it all the more critical to make sure you’re hitting the bulls-eye with Ameriprise Financial’s arts-giving mission.
+Ameriprise imposes geographic restrictions on its grantmaking: the best bet for grant seekers looking for a grant from Ameriprise Financial is to create music experiences within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
+Projects and organizations outside one of those geographic zones are not necessarily excluded (see some recent theater grants below), but it does make it all the more critical to create a project that aligns with Ameriprise Financial’s arts-giving mission.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)